howardmann/simple_css_library/README.md

 - See index.html for documentation and examples of new features
 - Flexbox horizontal and vertical alignment (flex and flex-column | flex-center, flex-end, flex-space-betwen, flex-space-around)
 - Flexbox ordering for horizontal divs (note this does not currently have support for vertical ordering)
+- Sticky footer using flexbox.
+Add sticky-footer class to body and main
 - Hiding divs based on tablet and phone media query (sm-hide, md-hide)

 ## Grid layout